amtep/ck3-tiger/IDEAS.md

 * map dimensions should be multiple of 32x32

 ## History
-* bookmarked characters need to have a static COA for their highest landed title, because if it's random it will be blank on the bookmark selection view
 * title history: Warn if one character gets multiple different lieges on the same day
 * warn if a character is born twice or dies twice